marmelab/react-admin/Tutorial.md

 ## Mapping API Endpoints With Resources

+We'll start by adding a list of users.

 The `<Admin>` component expects one or more `<Resource>` child components.
 Each resource maps a name to an endpoint in the API.
 Edit the `App.js` file to add a resource named `users`:

 ```diff